-Any temporary route deviations of more than thirty (30) calendar days duration shall be added to the evaluation and the salary shall be adjusted accordingly.
+Any temporary route deviations of more than thirty (30) calendar days duration shall be added to the evaluation, and the salary shall be adjusted accordingly.
 Upon termination of the deviation, the route evaluation shall be adjusted to its former status.
-No special count shall be made either at the beginning or ending of the deviation.
 All salary changes will become effective at the beginning of the first pay period following completion of the first thirty (30) days of the detour and at the beginning of the first pay period after the deviation is terminated.

-14. Recurring Work Duties
+13. Recurring Work Duties